-The Fujifilm X70 and the Olympus PEN-F are two digital cameras that were revealed to the public in January 2016.
+The Fujifilm X70 and the Olympus PEN-F are two digital cameras that were officially introduced in January 2016.
 The X70 is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (X70) and a Four Thirds sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on an APS-C (X70) and a Four Thirds (PEN-F) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (24 percent) than the Fujifilm X70.
 In this context, it is worth noting that neither the X70 nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens built in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.